City Jobs Boom: Square Mile to Embark on Hiring Spree - Guido Fawkes

 “It’s promising that despite market uncertainty, financial organisations are continuing to hire as regulatory changes come into play and digital advancements are creating the need for organisations to constantly adapt and remain up-to-date.”

-City AM says “high demand for staff has driven by double-digit salary growth for new hires in the capital”.
+City AM says “high demand for staff” has been “driven by double-digit salary growth for new hires in the capital”.
 A jobs boom in the City, #DespiteBrexit…